Statistics for stochastic processes

 - Hilbert spaces (some introductory material on this topic is present in the text books)

 Sommario del corso

-The goal of lectures is to introduce statistical inference for time series taking into account both the theoretical/mathematical aspects and their practical application to data analysis.
+The goal of lectures is to introduce statistical inference for stochastic processes (e.g. time series) taking into account both the theoretical/mathematical aspects and their practical application to data analysis.